Our products

 How long does it take to make a zarzuela?

 About 60-75 minutes in total: 25 minutes for the sofrito, 10 minutes to prepare and sear the ingredients, 10 minutes for the sauce, and 10-15 minutes for the final assembly.
-Plus 15 minutes of prior preparation (cleaning shellfish, cutting fish).
+Plus 15 minutes of prior preparation (cleaning seafood, cutting fish).
 It is a dish that requires time but is not technically difficult.

 Can zarzuela be made with frozen fish?